What the Data Actually Says About Tuition in Singapore — A Review of the Research

 A growing strand of the literature looks not at grades but at wellbeing outcomes.
 The evidence here is concerning enough to deserve its own section.

-The causal question is genuinely difficult: do students with high academic anxiety seek more tuition as a coping mechanism (which would reverse the causal arrow), or does heavy tutoring load contribute to anxiety?
-The evidence suggests both mechanisms operate simultaneously, with a reinforcing cycle — anxiety drives tuition demand, which increases workload, which can increase anxiety.
+The causal question is genuinely difficult: do students with high academic anxiety seek more tuition as a coping mechanism, or does heavy tutoring load contribute to anxiety?
+The evidence suggests both mechanisms can operate simultaneously, with a reinforcing cycle — anxiety drives tuition demand, which increases workload, which can increase anxiety.

 The Policy Context: What MOE Actually Says, and Why